SUSTAINABILITY

 LED Traffic Signals.

-Lacey was the first community in Thurston County to incorporate light-emitting diode (LED) technology into all of its traffic signals.
+Lacey was the first Thurston County community to incorporate light-emitting diode (LED) technology into all of its traffic signals.

 -